 Perhaps you can relate.

 You’re definitely not alone.
-After I noticed frequent potty training accidents with my son, I looked for reasons he began to regress in all his progress.
-Most important, how to course-correct so the accidents don’t happen again.
+After I noticed frequent potty training accidents with my son, I looked for reasons he began to undo all his progress.
+More important, I wanted to know how to course-correct so the accidents don’t happen again.

 Why potty training accidents happen